aswath5/Deep-Learning-for-Scientists---Spring-2025/README.md

-# NeuralNetworks
-## 📘 CMU 09616: Deep Learning for Scientists - Spring 2025
+# 📘 CMU 09616: Deep Learning for Scientists - Spring 2025

 This repository contains my submissions for the homeworks in CMU 09616 (Deep Learning for Scientists), Spring 2025.
 Each homework showcases a different neural architecture applied to real-world scientific data problems.